Alimony / Child Support

 Faced with these questions, you want a lawyer who has worked extensively with men and women in divorce and family law matters for over two decades.
 Attorney Andrew Wolfenson will work with you directly to explain your rights and options, and will provide you with a realistic assessment of what to expect.

-At the Union and Cedar Knolls law offices of Andrew M. Wolfenson, Esq., P.C., we have almost 25 years of experience handling divorce and family law matters for clients throughout north and central New Jersey.
+At the Union and Cedar Knolls law offices of Andrew M. Wolfenson, Esq., P.C., we have over 40 years combined experience handling divorce and family law matters for clients throughout north and central New Jersey.
 We understand that alimony/spousal support and child support issues can be confusing and highly emotional.
 We work closely with you to ensure that all factors are fully and properly considered in child support and alimony determinations.

 Compassionate Guidance, Pragmatic Advice